 The Stuart Sapphire from the Scottish House of Stuart is part of the British Crown Jewels.
 It's currently mounted in the back of the Imperial State Crown.

-The sapphire was originally set in the crown of King Alexander II of Scotland for his coronation in 1214.
+The Stuart Sapphire was originally set in the crown of King Alexander II of Scotland for his coronation in 1214.
 It was then claimed by Edward I of England in 1296.
 It then passed through the hands of King Edward III of England, his brother in law King David II of Scotland and his sister Marjorie Bruce.
-She later named the stone after her son Robert II first monarch of the House of Stuart.
+She later named it after her son Robert II, first monarch of the House of Stuart.

 Oliver Cromwell sold the Stuart Sapphire with the rest of the Crown Jewels.
 It was returned to Charles II of England once the monarchy had been restored.

 When James II went into exile in France in 1688 it's believed he smuggled the stone with him.
 After his death it was passed to his son James Stuart who in turn passed it to his son Henry Benedict Cardinal Duke of York.
 When he died it was left to George III.

 In 1838 Queen Victoria had the Stuart Sapphire set in the front of the Imperial State Crown.
 It was positioned below the Black Prince's Ruby.
 In 1909 it was moved to the back of the crown to make space for the 317 carat (63 gram) cushion-shaped Cullinan II diamond.

 The Imperial State Crown was worn by Queen Elizabeth II after her coronation.
 It was also worn each year during the state opening of parliament.

 During the laying-in-state at Westminster Hall the crown was placed on her coffin.
 It remained there throughout the funeral ceremony.
 It was removed shortly before the coffin was lowered into the royal vault at St George's Chapel in Windsor Castle.